ironexdev/ent-stack-devops/docs/infrastructure-setup.md

 # Infrastructure Setup

-This section describes how to setup **UAT** environment for Application and Media hosting.
+This section describes how to setup **UAT** environment for application and media hosting.

-- ⚠ The documentation is written for developers that have at least some experience with AWS and Terraform.
+⚠ The documentation is written for developers that have at least some experience with AWS and Terraform.

 ## Application Hosting